quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 ## Client Choice of Original Version

+When the client picks its original version, it will try to avoid incompatible version negotiation to save a round trip.
+Therefore, the client SHOULD pick an original version to maximize the combined probability of both:

+* The server knows how to parse first flights from the original version.

-The client's first connection attempt SHOULD be made using the version that the server is most likely to support.
-The client selects the version most likely to be supported from the versions that are compatible with the client's most preferred version.
-Without additional information this could mean selecting the oldest version that the client supports.
+* The original version is compatible with the client's prefered version.

+Without additional information, this could mean selecting the oldest version that the client supports.

 # Version Information {#vers-info}